GLYCAM-Web/website/Examples/JsonApi/README.md

 * [Example-OUTPUT.build-sequence.Response.json](Example-OUTPUT.build-sequence.Response.json)

 #### Build with options
-One can set many options, and request up to 64 variations of a structure.
+One can set many options, and request up to 64 conformers (shapes) of a structure.
 This involves:
 1. Submitting an original request to retrieve the possible options for your sequence, (as demonstrated, evaluate, or build requests suffice for this)